Marchusness/RealtimeFolderSync/readme.md

 - Holds a stream
 - Can write data and read data from the stream
 - Has a static member to perform a connection, returning a stream pointer
-- Perfereably can be used as a stream with << and >>
+- Preferably can be used as a stream with << and >>

 ## TCPListener
-- Listens for incomming connections and creates streams for them
+- Listens for incoming connections and creates streams for them
 - Has a 'check' function that checks the states of all the streams and if a connection is waiting

 ## Current Version
 - Either host or connect to a server
-- Clients sync with server's folder
+- Clients sync with the server's folder
 - When changes are made the client informs the server which then informs all clients.

 ## Future Improvements
-- Utilise OS specific directory monitoring libraries for increased efficiency.
+- Utilise OS-specific directory monitoring libraries for increased efficiency.
-- Incrementally write data straight to files from the TPCStream (Current: reads entire packet from stream then writes to file.
+- Incrementally write data straight to files from the TPCStream (Current: reads the entire packet from the stream then writes to file.
 Won't work with extremely large files)
 - More user friendly
-- Secureity
+- Security
 - Better methods in general
-- Less memory leaks
+- Fewer memory leaks